-Perfect for parties or a gift, Christmas Muddy Buddy Recipe is a festive sweet snack that everyone will enjoy and the best part is it quick to make.
-Also known as Reindeer Chow it is made with Chex cereal, peanut butter, Christmas-colored chocolate, and M&Ms then coated in powdered sugar.
-It's sure to become a favorite family tradition.
+You might know this sweet treat as Reindeer Chow or Muddy Buddy Chex Mix.
+It is made with Chex cereal, peanut butter, Christmas-colored chocolate, and M&Ms, then coated in a sweet dusting of powdered sugar.
+It’s sure to become a favorite family tradition.

-- If you want a quick Christmas snack that is on the level of addictive then this is what you should make.
+- If you want a quick Christmas snack that is that you will want over and over, then this is what you should make.

 - This is a simple recipe that only takes a few ingredients and a microwave.